maiconper/maiconper/README.md

 <h1>Hi there ! 👋 </h1>
 <p> I am Maicon.
-I am currently working in support, but currently focused on transitioning into the field of development.
-I am learning TypeScript and Python, while also honing my skills in Java.</p>
+I am currently focused on transitioning into the field of development.
+At the moment I'm focusing on web development on the Java platform, while acquiring knowledge in other languages.</p>
 <span>Cheers!</span>